b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_template.md

                 Rover.steer = np.clip(Rover.steer + bias, -15, 15)
 ```

-The final modification to 'forward' mode was to stop, if Rover is near a sample.
+The final modification to 'forward' mode was to stop if Rover is near a sample.
 This, along with a modification below, allows the rover to initiate the pickup already defined in `driver_rover.py`

 ```python
         # If we are near a sample, stop